pentarpunch/pentarpunch/README.md

   hey
   <a href="https://github.com/meidemumsancho">ajax</a>
-    if youre reading this im letting you know that there is only woke dotonaro and me (dotonaro) ok
+    if youre reading this im letting you know that there is only woke dotonaro and me (dotonaro) ok and im saying this in public cause u crazy in discord
 </div>

 <!--